 And some people advocate doses as high as 250 mcg, but I personally believe this may be overkill.

-The best approach to dosing DSIP for the first time would be to start at 50 mcg with a 1x/week frequency and then gradually increase the dosage/frequency over time.
+The best DSIP dosage for sleep in first-time users of the peptide would be to start at 50 mcg with a 1x/week frequency and then gradually increase the dosage/frequency over time.

 DSIP Side Effects & Safety Profile